Wall-Proximity Matters: Understanding the Effect of Device Placement with Respect to the Wall for Indoor Wi-Fi Sensing: Conclusion

 \section{Conclusion}

 Our work highlights the significant impact of both the wall-device distance and transmitter-receiver distance on Wi-Fi sensing coverage in indoor environments.
 By introducing a theoretical model, we have successfully demonstrated the relationship between wall-device distances and sensing coverage.
-The robustness of our proposed model was assessed through the execution of experiments focusing on respiration monitoring and stationary crowd counting across diverse environmental settings.
+The performance of our proposed model was evaluated through experiments on respiration monitoring and stationary crowd counting across representative indoor settings.
 The insights gained from this model enable us to strategically plan device placement, ultimately expanding the sensing coverage in practical deployments of wall-reflection sensing systems.
-This research successfully bridges the gap between theoretical understanding and practical implementation, paving the way for improved real-world deployment of such systems.
-Our findings contribute to advancing the field of Wi-Fi sensing and offer valuable guidance for optimizing sensing performance in indoor environments.
+This research successfully bridges the gap between theoretical understanding and practical implementation, paving the way for deployment-aware Wi-Fi sensing in typical indoor scenarios.
+Our findings contribute to advancing the field of Wi-Fi sensing and offer valuable guidance for optimizing sensing performance in realistic indoor environments